heycodingkr/msa-starter-boilerplate-with-node.js/README.md

 ## Preparing codebase as this the starter

 -   `git remote add base https://github.com/heycodingkr/msa-starter-boilerplate-with-node.js.git` : add remote repository with this starter code.
--   `git git pull base master` : pull the code as master in local branch.
+-   `git pull base master` : pull the code as master in local branch.

 ## NPM scripts